ordinaryzelig/minitest-parallel-db/README.md

 4 |                            | Model.count.must_equal 1

 By the time #3 is executed, 2 models have been created.
-HOWEVER, if each user runs their code within their own transaction, then the queries performed within those transactions are only visible to the connection that executed those queries.
+HOWEVER, if each test runs their code within their own transaction, then the queries performed within those transactions are only visible to the connection that executed those queries.
-That means User 1 can't see the Model that User 2 created (and vice versa) until the transactions are committed.
+That means Test 1 can't see the Model that Test 2 created (and vice versa) until the transactions are committed.
-If we just ensure that the transaction is rolled back after each test, then no other test will ever be able to see anything any other test does.
+If we just ensure that the transaction is undone (called a 'rollback') after each test, then no other test will ever be able to see anything any other test does.
 So, given the 2 tests are run in parallel and each is run within a transaction that will be rolled back,